JerryJiajun/fetal_heart/README.txt

 # Dot plot showing the expression of indicated gene
 DotPlot(fetal_heart,features = c("SHOX2")) + RotatedAxis() + labs(x = '',y = '')

+# instruction for Sinoid data demonstration and visualization
+put the raw data to the folder Sinoid load the dependent libraries and run the R code under that folder and below is the general plot function to demonstrate the clustering
+# or you can load the saved rds file
+Sinoid <- readRDS("Sinoid_annotated.rds")
+levels(Sinoid) <- c("SAN","Proliferating","Neuronal","Epithelial","Epicardial","Endothelial")

+# UMAP demonstrate different cell populations based on RNA expression
+# show in the default page
+UMAPPlot(Sinoid,label=TRUE,label.size =5,repel = TRUE) + labs(x = 'UMAP_1', y = 'UMAP_2')

+# dotplot demonstrate the marker expression of each cell population
+# show in the default page
+DotPlot(Sinoid,features = c("HCN4","TOP2A","STMN2","EPCAM","WT1","CDH5")) + RotatedAxis() + labs(x = '',y = '')

+# Violin plot showing the expression of indicated gene
+# show after type in the search gene
+VlnPlot(Sinoid,features = "HCN4",pt.size = 0.5) + labs(x = '')

+# UMAP to demonstrate the expression of selected gene
+# show after type in the search gene
+FeaturePlot(Sinoid,features = "HCN4") + labs(x = 'UMAP_1',y = "UMAP_2")

+# Dotplot to demonstrate the expression of selected gene
+# show after type in the search gene
+DotPlot(Sinoid,features = "HCN4") + labs(x = 'UMAP_1', y = 'UMAP_2')

+# instruction for SAN-PCO data demonstration and visualization
+put the raw data to the folder SAN_PCO load the dependent libraries and run the R code under that folder and below is the general plot function to demonstrate the clustering
+# or you can load the saved rds file
+# load the data
+SAN_PCO <- readRDS("Combine_annotated.rds")
+levels(SAN_PCO) <- c("SAN","Proliferating","Neuronal","Myofibroblasts","Mesenchymal","Epithelial","Endothelial","CM")

+# UMAP demonstrate different cell populations based on RNA expression
+# show in the default page
+UMAPPlot(SAN_PCO,label=TRUE,label.size = 4, repel = TRUE) + labs(x = "UMAP_1",y = "UMAP_2")

+# dotplot demonstrate the marker expression of each cell population
+# show in the default page
+DotPlot(SAN_PCO,features = c("HCN4","TOP2A","STMN2","COL1A1","ZFHX4","EPCAM","PECAM1","MYH7")) + RotatedAxis() + labs(x = "",y = "")

+# Violin plot showing the expression of indicated gene
+# show after type in the search gene
+VlnPlot(SAN_PCO,features = "STMN2",pt.size = 0.5) + labs(x = "")

+# UMAP to demonstrate the expression of selected gene
+# show after type in the search gene
+FeaturePlot(SAN_PCO,features = "STMN2") + labs(x = "UMAP_1",y = "UMAP_2")

+# Dotplot to demonstrate the expression of selected gene
+# show after type in the search gene
+DotPlot(SAN_PCO,features = "STMN2") + labs(x = "",y = "")